BioBoost/course_programming_from_base_to_ace/docs/02_basic_building_blocks/README.md

 The BMI is defined as the weight divided by the square of the body height, and is universally expressed in units of `kg/m2`, resulting from mass in kilograms and height in meters.

-First one needs to identify the information required from the user:
+First, one needs to identify the information required from the user:

 * the weight of the person in kilograms
 * the height of the person in meters